MemoryChips/bldg25-chat-demo/README.md

 ## TODO: Normal

+1. Delete images in server folder and remove image server code
 1. Add gmail oath 2.0 signup
 1. Final product card if it is alone stretches accross the screen
 1. Create instructions on how to use this demo app